Spanish and Portuguese Studies

 - 1 course at the 400-level taught in Spanish (numbered at SPAN 402 or above) or Portuguese (may be cross-listed)

+*Note: Students attending the Quito Summer program can substitute these courses for the content courses offered by the Quito program.
 Students may count one 200–400 level course taught in the Department of Spanish & Portuguese in a language other than Spanish and Portuguese (e.g., English or Catalan) towards the major.
 Alternatively, with the permission of the Director of Undergraduate Studies, students may count a maximum of one course taken outside the department, if the course subject is deemed relevant to the Spanish major.

 Note: Native or heritage speakers of Spanish or Portuguese, transfer students, or students who have placed out of required language classes should consult with the Director of Undergraduate Studies for major approval.
 They may be required to substitute courses at the 200 level or above to complete the requirements for the major.